 - When cooking, make sure the top of Joule, from the bottom of the power cord up, is uncovered.

 - Refresh the bath water regularly, avoid using the same bath water over and over.
+Standing water can accumulate particles, algae, mold, microorganisms over time and may affect Joule's circulation.
+So change the water and don't leave Joule sitting in it when not cooking.

 - Keep Joule clean!
 The more you use it, the more regularly you should clean Joule.
 If your food bag leaks into the water bath, please clean Joule.
 If you live in an area where the salinity of the groundwater is high, please clean Joule often to avoid scaling/buildup.